Online Registration Open – Click here for Registration Information >>

 How we deal with foreign terrorist fighters, irregular migration and human trafficking are inextricably linked.
 Because it is through clandestine trafficking networks that foreign fighters will attempt to return to their countries of origin or to other destinations.
 They may also attempt to return through conventional travel networks by the use of forged or lookalike documents.
 Or they may hide among genuine refugees as we have already seen.
 These experienced fighters pose a real threat to their communities.
 API and PNR are part of the answer but what else can we do to meet this challenge?

-James Garcia, Assistant Director, Cargo & Biometrics – Global Targeting Advisory Division National Targeting Center – U.S. Customs and Border Protection & Valdecy Urquiza, Assistant Director – Vulnerable Communities – INTERPOL General Secretariat
+James Garcia, Assistant Director, Cargo & Biometrics – Global Targeting Advisory Division National Targeting Center – U.S. CBP & Valdecy Urquiza, Assistant Director – Vulnerable Communities – INTERPOL General Secretariat

 10:30am-11:15am – Networking Coffee Break